DoxasticFox/res-rnn/README.md

 # ResRNN

 A recurrent neural network with residual connections.
-It gets SOTA on pMNIST.
+It beats state-of-the-art on pMNIST despite a trivially simple design.

 ## Random